National Day for Truth and Reconciliation

 - Watch this web series, put together by the University of Alberta's Institute of Prairie and Indigenous Archaeology

 - Review the Truth and Reconciliation Commission's 94 Calls to Action and monitor the progress on each Call to Action here

-- Explore the rich and diverse cultures, experiences, and stories of Canada's Indigenous peoples here
+- Explore the rich and diverse cultures, experiences, and stories of Indigenous Peoples in Canada here

 Mental health supports available

 Former residential school students can call 1-866-925-4419 for emotional crisis referral services and information on other health supports from the Government of Canada.

 Indigenous Peoples across Canada can also go to The Hope for Wellness Help Line 24 hours a day, 7 days a week for counselling and crisis intervention.
 Call the toll-free Help Line at 1-855-242-3310 or connect to the online chat.